Somerville, MA Personal Injury Lawyer

 Negligence of the Injured Party

 Sometimes, the injured person’s own negligence contributes to the cause of an accident.
 When that happens, so long as that contributing negligence is not considered to be 50 percent or more responsible for the injury, the injured person’s own negligence would not prevent recovery.
 However, that comparative negligence would reduce a damage award by the percentage of fault attributed to the injured party.

 For instance, if a shopper in a store tripped on display that blocked the aisle, a court may decide that most of the fault was due to the dangerous condition posed by the display and the store should be considered 80 percent liable.
 However, if the shopper was checking for coupons on a phone and not watching out, the court might also decide the shopper’s own negligence was 20 percent responsible for the fall.

 In that case, if the shopper was awarded $10,000, a 20 percent deduction would be taken to account for the comparative negligence of the shopper.
 The award would then be reduced to $8,000.

 Talk to a Somerville Personal Injury Attorney Today in a Free Consultation

 Every situation is unique, and it may be difficult to determine who may be held liable for an injury.
-If you have suffered harm in an accident and are not certain whether it is reasonable to seek compensation, it is a good idea to consult a Somerville personal injury lawyer. a seasoned attorney could evaluate your case and explain your options.
+If you have suffered harm in an accident and are not certain whether it is reasonable to seek compensation, it is a good idea to consult a Boston personal injury lawyer.
+A seasoned attorney could evaluate your case and explain your options.